trinm1987/villagCoin/doc/init.md

 The configuration file, PID directory (if applicable) and data directory should all be owned by the dashcore user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the dashcore user and group.
-Access to dash-cli and other dashd rpc clients can then be controlled by group membership.
+Access to village-cli and other dashd rpc clients can then be controlled by group membership.

 3b) Mac OS X

 Binary:              `/usr/local/bin/dashd`
-Configuration file:  `~/Library/Application Support/DashCore/dash.conf`
+Configuration file:  `~/Library/Application Support/DashCore/village.conf`
 Data directory:      `~/Library/Application Support/DashCore`
 Lock file:           `~/Library/Application Support/DashCore/.lock`